|

 become clock watchers.

-Or, at least, to watch where they are going by brass clock plaques set in
+Or, at least, to tour the town by following brass clock plaques set in

 pavements around town.
 Like the two above.